 Set Swords to Stun: An automag bullet in the brain?
 No problem, it hurts a bit, but it only takes away 25 HP.
 Shock Rifle blast to the face?
 More dangerous, you lose 50 HP.
 There are however weapons that can insta-kill in certain circumstances, such as the Flak Cannon from close range, a direct hit from the Rocket Launcher, or a head/neckshot with the Sniper Rifle/Ripper.

 The Translocator, available in some modes.
+Not really a weapon (barring the ability to Tele-Frag) but quite useful.
 The primary fire shoots a beacon; the alternative fire teleports you to it.

 The Enforcer.
 Hit Scan automatic pistol.
 Players start with only one, but they can dual-wield them if they claim one from a foe's corpse.
 The alternative fire is a Gangsta Style fire, raising fire rate at the cost of accuracy.
 Shares ammo pool with the Minigun.

 The Bio-Rifle shoots radioactive green glop in a parabolic arc.
 Primary fire flings a single ball; secondary fire charges up to eight balls together into a giant cluster mine.
 The glop hangs around for a bit on whatever surface it hits, doing damage to whatever touches it, and then explodes, doing damage to anything near it.

 The ASMD Shock Rifle's primary fire produces a moderately powerful Hit ScanFrickin' Laser Beams, with secondary fire sending off a fairly weak and painfully slowEnergy Ball.
 The weapon's true power lies in the fact the energy ball explodes if shot with the primary fire beam, doing massive damage at the cost of extra ammo.